Spelieye/superlooper/README.md

 2. To change bank press switch 3, 4, and 5
 3. If you want to save a preset with all the loops on, you can do that once per bank.
 You're welcome crazy person.
 4. There are two startup led sequences I programmed that happen upon powering on the pedal.
 You can comment those out in the code if you don't want them but I have the sequence led function on and it's pretty cool.
 [Here is a video](https://youtu.be/cNmv9_9q_pk)
+5. Will remember the last state of the pedal on the next power up.

 That's about it, I hope you enjoy!